-Wait Lists: From time to time, bands (for whatever reason) may withdraw from events, creating performance opportunities for "wait list" or other new entrants.
+Wait Lists: From time to time, Bands (for whatever reason) may withdraw from events, creating performance opportunities for new entrants.
 When wait listed bands enter the show, they will be slotted first in the performance order noting the following exception: When last minute (two weeks or less from event date) vacancies occur, Bands of America may fill the open spot in the schedule with a wait-listed band rather than assigning that band the earliest performance time.
-This will be done to alleviate inaccuracies and errors that could result after final scheduling, program books and other materials have gone to print.
+This will be done to alleviate inaccuracies and errors that could result after final scheduling, program books, and other materials have gone to print.

 - A Festival Class (Input Only) option is available for Bands that are interested in receiving educational input and personal evaluation, without the competitive aspect of the event.
-In this class, Bands will receive verbal commentary on their performance along with private scores and a division rating (I, II, III or IV).
+In this class, Bands will receive verbal commentary on their performance along with private scores and a division rating (see Section 27).
 Scores and ratings of such participants will not be announced and will not appear on recaps.
-Festival Class participants will not be eligible for any awards. - An Awards Ceremony, involving Drum Majors, will follow the conclusion of Prelims.
-Each enrolled Band receives a Regional Recognition Award, and each Band Student receives a Regional Participant patch segment (provided at Band Check-In) and personalized certificate (delivered electronically).
+Festival Class participants will not be eligible for any awards. - 6.04 An Awards Ceremony, involving Drum Majors, will follow the conclusion of Prelims.
+Each enrolled Band receives a Regional Recognition Award, and each Band Student receives a Regional Participant patch segment (provided at Band Check-In) and personalized certificate (delivered electronically after the event).
 Awards will be presented for 1st, 2nd and 3rd place in each class as well as Highest Achievement Awards in each class for Outstanding Music Performance (the highest average of the two Music Performance scores), Outstanding Visual Performance (the highest average of the two Visual Performance scores) and Outstanding General Effect (the highest total of all three General Effect scores).
+At the conclusion of the Preliminary awards ceremony, the top twelve (12) scoring Bands regardless of classification will be announced in random order and invited to perform in the evening Finals competition.